mkartikey598-star/arena/README.md

 1. Player 1 creates a room and shares the invite link
 2. Player 2 joins the room
 3. Both players get the same coding problem simultaneously
-4. 10-minute countdown begins — solve it faster and with more test cases passing to win
+4. 10-minute countdown begins  solve it faster and with more test cases passing to win
-5. Code is executed in isolated Docker containers in real-time
+5. Code is executed in isolated Docker containers in real time
 6. Winner determined by accuracy + solve time score

 ---